videojs/video.js/docs/guides/middleware.md

 videojs.use('*', myMiddleware);
 ```

-Your middleware should be a function that is scoped to a player and returns an object, class instance, e.c.t, with methods on it that match those on the `Tech`.
+Your middleware should be a function that is scoped to a player and returns an object, class instance, etc, with methods on it that match those on the `Tech`.
 An example of a middleware that returns an object is below:

 ```javascript
 var myMiddleware = function(player) {